xitrum-framework/xitrum-doc/guide/controller_action_view.rst

 You can also use `Mustache <http://scalate.fusesource.org/documentation/mustache.html>`_, `Scaml <http://scalate.fusesource.org/documentation/scaml-reference.html>`_, or `Ssp <http://scalate.fusesource.org/documentation/ssp-reference.html>`_.
-To config the default template type, see xitrum.json file in the config directory of your Xitrum application.
+To config the default template type, see xitrum.conf file in the config directory of your Xitrum application.

 You can override the default template type by passing "jade", "mustache", "scamal",